allenai/beaker-gantry/CONTRIBUTING.md

         pytest -v tests/a/b_test.py

-    Our CI will automatically check that test coverage stays above a certain threshold (around 90%).
-To check the coverage locally in this example, you could run

-        pytest -v --cov gantry.a.b tests/a/b_test.py

-    If your contribution involves additions to any public part of the API, we require that you write docstrings for each function, method, class, or module that you add.
-    See the [Writing docstrings](#writing-docstrings) section below for details on the syntax.
-    You should test to make sure the API documentation can build without errors by running

-        make docs

-    If the build fails, it's most likely due to small formatting issues.
-If the error message isn't clear, feel free to comment on this in your pull request.

     And finally, please update the [CHANGELOG](https://github.com/allenai/beaker-gantry/blob/main/CHANGELOG.md) with notes on your contribution in the "Unreleased" section at the top.

     After all of the above checks have passed, you can now open [a new GitHub pull request](https://github.com/allenai/beaker-gantry/pulls).